EpistasisLab/pmlb/CONTRIBUTING.md

 We will, too.

 ### Responsibilities
- * For sourcing/documentation of existing datasets, make sure your pull request follows our guidelines: *add link*
+ * For sourcing/documentation of existing datasets, make sure your pull request follows our [source guidelines](#contributing-source-information)
- * For new datasets, make sure your pull request follows our new dataset guidelines: *add link*
+ * For new datasets, make sure your pull request follows our [new dataset guidelines](#contributing-a-new-dataset)
  * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
  * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/) as an example.